cccccccccccccccccnrd/basilstream/README.md

 # basilStream
-node.js application to track growth of basil and transfer surface area data on to the @iotaledger
+Simple js script to track growth of basil and transfer surface area data on to the @iotaledger